“To the mind that is still, the whole Universe surrenders” – Lao Tzu on serenity

 It’s the season of passion where many of us give the heart free reign over the head – at least for 24 hours.
-But it is not only love potions that form within this steamy cauldron; sadly, some relationships concoct a far more toxic brew.
+But it is not only love potions that form within this steamy cauldron; sadly, the couples in some toxic relationships share a far more lethal brew.

 Passion, just like any form of arousal, has the effect of narrowing the range and limiting the depths of our thought processes.
 This isn’t a problem when making a spontaneous proposal or delivering an anonymous card or a bunch of red roses, but when it comes to finding a way through a relationship dilemma, a different approach is called for.
 In fact, the ugly side of passion, such as brooding obsession and aggressive rage, can hijack any attempt to talk through problems.